elasticdotventures/dotfiles/README.md

 presently alpha/没做完
 seeking testers, investors, or peer-review.

-target a release at the end of May 2021.
+target a release at the end of June 2021.

 ```bash